-The Buffalo Bills are quickly building a competitive roster.
+The Buffalo Bills quarterbacks are quickly becoming part of a competitive roster.
 Additions over the last few seasons have quickly turned Buffalo into a rising team in the NFL.
 These additions include Josh Allen, Tremaine Edmunds, Ed Oliver, Micah Hyde, and many others.
 The draft has been an important tool for Buffalo in their rebuilding efforts and heading into the 2019-20 NFL season, the Bills roster is the deepest it has been in years.
 Here is a look at the Buffalo Bills quarterbacks heading into pre-season and if they will be there on week one.

 Buffalo Bills Quarterbacks: Pre-season Evaluation